 Bitsbox is great because it marries great looking physical products, and productive screen time.
 Each month, the child will receive a collection of Supercards with new projects, and a binder to store them in.
 Bitsbox teaches real code, from simple apps to full scale games, and it’s refreshing to receive something physical through the post each month.

 Pricing starts $24.95 per month, with a ‘deluxe’ box containing lots more goodies for $37.95 per month.

 So, what’s the best coding site for kids?

-Based on our experience with the sites mentioned, CodeCombat is the best full-featured coding platform.
-It’s amazing aesthetics and heavy ramification will keep children engaged for longer, with very reasonable pricing.
+Based on our experience with the sites mentioned, CodeCombat is the best full-featured coding platform, but it is pricey.
+It has amazing aesthetics and heavy gamification that will keep children engaged for longer.